 Ecolab grew from a solution for hotels’ carpet cleaning needs to one of the largest companies in the world.
 If you work in an office, attend a school, use water provided by a city, or eat at a restaurant, chances are you’ve interacted with surfaces cleaned, water treated, or products improved by Ecolab.
 But not only are they cleaning up our world, they are also encouraging their employees to give back to their communities, giving millions to their affiliated charitable organizations, and donating resources to disaster relief efforts worldwide.

-Recommended Reading: How Ecolab Does the Right Thing: Giving Time and Money
+Keep reading: How Ecolab Does the Right Thing: Giving Time and Money

 If any of these companies’ charitable activities have made you rethink the social or environmental sustainability potential of companies today, consider an investment in Do The Right Thing.
 You can invest in companies that strive to make contributions to society, in addition to striving to deliver profitability and growth.
 You can choose companies that do the right thing, not just because they have to, but because they understand that we all need to focus on making the world a better place.